The Tale of Despereaux Book Summary

 The narrator introduces Miggery Sow, the daughter of a prisoner, who was sold for a red tablecloth, a hen, and a pack of cigarettes.
 Miggery served as a slave to the man who bought her, whom she called “Uncle”.
 Uncle continually hit her in the ear, to the point where she became partially deaf.

 On day, Miggery sees the princess pass by, and decides she wants nothing more than to be a princess with a crown and a white horse.
-As fate would have it, the King’s soldier enters Uncle’s home to declare soup illegal.
+The King’s soldier enters Uncle’s home to declare soup illegal.
 He also states that owning another person is illegal and takes Miggery to the castle.
 Miggery becomes a servant at the castle, but she can’t perform any of the tasks correctly, so the Cook sends her to feed prisoners in the dungeon.
 As Miggery is serving Gregory his food, she talks about her dream of being a princess.
 Roscuro is delighted at hearing this; he stops Miggery and explains his plan to bring the princess down to the darkness.
 In return for her help, he promises Miggery she can become the princess.

 Book: IV Recalled to the Light